ajv-validator/ajv/README.md

 The advantages of using custom keywords are:

-- allow creating validation scenarios that cannot be expressed using JSON-Schema
+- allow creating validation scenarios that cannot be expressed using JSON Schema
 - simplify your schemas
 - help bringing a bigger part of the validation logic to your schemas
 - make your schemas more expressive, less verbose and closer to your application domain